zebbyG/topg-shop/README.md

     - Install the following:

-        - `pip3 install -r requirements.txt`
+        - `pip3 install -r requirements.txt` for python --version 3

         or
-        - `pip install -r requirements.txt`
+        - `pip install -r requirements.txt` for python --version 2

 After everything has installed successfully, navigate to the main directory and start server:
 + [X]  `cd TOP\ Gz\ SHOE\ SHOP/`